santiment/academy/src/docs/metrics/velocity/index.md

 The increased activity (and subsequent dip) correlates squarely to a huge ETH mixer that operated between March 2017 and March 2018.
-During that time, coins were moved a lot between addresses which lead to big velocity spikes.
+During that time, coins were moved a lot between addresses, which led to big velocity spikes.

 Once the mixer was liquidated, token velocity toppled back to 'normal' levels, where it's remained ever since.